 I was raised in a devotee family, immersed in the bhakti yoga tradition from an early age.
-Through my parents, I was introduced to yogic philosophy, asana practice, and the rituals of devotion that would later become an anchor in my life.
+Through my parents, I was introduced to yogic philosophy, asana practice, and rituals of devotion.

-In my early twenties, I found myself in a deep existential crisis, feeling lost and disconnected—from my body, my cycles, and any sense of inner guidance.
-The weight of unresolved trauma and reoccuring health issues led me back to yoga—not just as a practice, but as a lifeline.
-Through movement, breath, and stillness, I began peeling away the layers of conditioning, slowly unraveling the numbness and disconnection I carried.
+In my early twenties, I found myself in a deep crisis — untethered from my body, my cycles, and any true sense of home within myself.
+The weight of unresolved trauma, mental health struggles, and recurring health challenges eventually led me back to yoga — not as a practice, but as a lifeline.
+Through movement, breath, and stillness, I began to peel away layers of conditioning, slowly softening the numbness and disconnection I had carried for so long.

 My Story

-As my practice deepened, so did my awareness of the ways I had been severed from my feminine essence.
-I began to recognize the deep disconnection from my womb, my cycles, and my body's wisdom, as well as the pain and wounding I held around my sexuality and femininity.
-This realization called me toward a new path—one rooted in the remembrance of the feminine.
+As my practice deepened, so did my awareness of how profoundly I had been severed from my feminine essence.
+I began to see the threads of disconnection — from my womb, my cycles, and the quiet wisdom of my body.
+Beneath them lived grief, confusion, and the inherited wounding around my boundaries, sexuality, and womanhood.
+Yet this realization, though painful, became a threshold — a sacred initiation into the remembrance of the feminine.

 Person with long hair relaxing in the ocean, head tilted back.